20481A5450/TMBC_Python-Developer/README.md

 ## ✅ Workaround Used

-We used the **360dialog Sandbox API**, which allows developers to send WhatsApp messages to their own number without requiring full Meta business account verification.
+I used the **360dialog Sandbox API**, which allows developers to send WhatsApp messages to their own number without requiring full Meta business account verification.

 ---